-And remember that all evidence suggests that we are no less exposed to the affects of pollution in a car than we are while outside.
+And remember that all evidence suggests that we are no less exposed to the effects of pollution in a car than we are while outside.

 At the same time though we know that poor air quality is something that prevents plenty of people from walking.

-So that’s why tackling pollution is central to so much of our work – from supporting anti-idling projects and calling for car-free school gates, to calling on local authorities (such as in Greate Manchester right now) to take the strongest action possible.
+So that’s why tackling pollution is central to so much of our work – from supporting anti-idling projects and calling for car-free school gates, to calling on local authorities to take the strongest action possible.